niki-evgeniev/JS-Front-End/README.md

-# Software University - SoftUni - JS Front-End
+# Software University - SoftUni - HTML & CSS

-Hello this is my homeworks and exercise from modules JS Front-End in Softuni
+Hello this is my homeworks and exercise from modules HTML & CSS in Softuni

-      JS Front-End - February 2023
+     HTML & CSS - January 2023

       1. JS Syntax Fundamentals